Entrepreneur Boot Camp

 Details on the next competition will be posted in due time.
 Check back!

 Judging by Community Partners

 The involvement of professionals in the Entrepreneur Boot Camp is the backbone of the event.
 The real world experience and mentorship provided by judges drives students to develop their ideas.
 In addition to judging pitches or leading workshops, Entrepreneur Boot Camp judges have the opportunity to create valuable connections with Faculty of Management students.
-Judges for 2018 include:
+Judges for 2020 included:

 - Barb Marcolin, Associate Professor, Faculty of Management UBC Okanagan